KevinVG207/UmaLauncher/readme.md

 ## Usage
 Download the latest release's `Uma Launcher.exe` and run it.
-(When downloading a newer version, you may overwrite the existing .exe) On first launch, you may be asked to select the installation location for the game if you are not using the default location.
+(When downloading a newer version, you may overwrite the existing .exe) On first launch or when you change the game's location, you may be asked to select the installation location for the game if you are not using the default location.
-If you ever change this, you can edit the location in `umasettings.json` that gets created next to the .exe after first launch.

 ## Features
 ### Launch Uma Musume simply by running one file